 - Related article: Complete List of Houseplants

-We’ll take a look at some of our favorites, and some useful care routine information that will prove helpful in taking care of them!
+I take a look at some of my favorite green and white plants, and offer up some of my top plant care tips and information that will prove helpful in helping them thrive!

 1. White Wave (Philodendron ‘Birkin’)

 The Philodendron Birkin is an indoor houseplant with striking green and white patterns.

 This plant is also very easy to grow and its leaves will tell you when it’s not happy.
 Its preference for indirect light conditions and warm temperatures make it the perfect plant to grow indoors.

 Philodendron Birkin is a thirsty plant and needs to be watered regularly.
 To determine when to water a plant, observe the top layer of soil around it.
 If the soil appears dry, it is time to provide the plant hydration.

 2. Spider Plant (Chlorophytum Comosum)